twindual/UniqueId/README.md

-NationalId
+UniqueId
 ==========

-Generate, Validate, and Format National Id numbers in PHP.
+Generate, Validate, and Format National, Provincial, and State Id numbers in PHP.

 Currenty supports:

+National Id:
 - Canadian Social Insurance Number (SIN)
+- United States Social Security Number (SSN)

+Regional Id:
 - Canadian Ontario Health Number (OHIP)
-- United States Social Security Number (SSN)

 When generating SIN or SSN, you can optionally chose the province or state of registration.